FelixBer/FindFunc/README.md

 Examples:

-* "memset" -> function must reference a location named "memset" at least once
+* "memset" -> function must reference a name "memset" at least once
-* "mem*" -> function must reference a location starting with "mem" (memset, memcpy, memcmp) at least once
+* "mem*" -> function must reference a name starting with "mem" (memset, memcpy, memcmp) at least once

 Note: Name matching is very fast and ideal to cut down candidates quickly!